hp561/applewatchprojects/README.md

 # applewatchprojects
-In the Test project, I was experiemnting with the haptic feedback functionality on the Apple Watch!
+In the Test project, I was experimenting with the haptic feedback functionality on the Apple Watch!